wcmc-its/vivodashboard/README.md

 For VIVO Dashboard, the optimal cron frequency is 1 minute.

+The ideal way to run cron is via Drush + Ultimate Cron.
+The Ultimate Cron module has a special drush command "cron-run" that will be the most efficient way to keep your import running.

+Example crontab entry:

+    */1 * * * * drush --root=/path/to/your/drupalroot --quiet cron-run

+Note: If you need to install your crontab entry on a separate server (i.e. when using Pantheon for hosting), you will need to install SSH keys and Drush aliases on that server.

+Example crontab entry on a separate server:

+    */1 * * * * drush @pantheon.username.vivo-dashboard.dev --quiet cron-run

-A typical crontab entry looks like this:
+If unable to use Drush, a more typical crontab entry should still work:

     */1 * * * * wget -O - -q -t 1 http://mysite.gotpantheon.com/cron.php?cron_key=rUncI0PLGq7_56SrZzNCrnerLoHZOHb7pCoFSFhBwdE

 Note: The cron_key is unique for each site.
 You can find this URL on the Status Report (Reports -> Status report).

 ### More cron

 Cron runs are used to keep Drupal working.
 The two main jobs that VIVO Dashboard performs during a cron run are:

 1. Importing data from VIVO
 2. Indexing imported content for search

 VIVO Dashboard comes with a module called Ultimate Cron.
 This module acts as a manager responsible for delegating work.
 Ultimate Cron knows how frequently jobs should be performed and will trigger them accordingly.

 Ultimate Cron can be configured at: Configuration -> System -> Cron Settings (/admin/config/system/cron)